jgato/observability_performance/README.md

 ## How It Works

-The tool connects to your OpenShift Prometheus interface and collects metrics over a **3-day period** starting from a specified date.
-This allows you to:
+The tool connects to your OpenShift Prometheus interface and collects metrics over a configurable multi-day period starting from a specified date.
+By default it analyzes 3 days, but you can change this via `--days`.

-1. **Day 1**: Baseline measurements with current configuration
-2. **Day 2**: Measurements after enabling/changing observability settings
-3. **Day 3**: Continued monitoring to observe stabilization patterns or new settings added

 Each day captures **24-hour average periods** and an extra of **hourly granularity** (when meaningful) for detailed analysis.